 Keep kids' rooms classy but fun with a neat geometric wallpaper design and a bold background color.
 Combine with a colouful rug and cushions for an extra pop of interest.

-Available with a blue, green or neutral backdrop, this Reggie Robot wallpaper by Harlequin features rows of mini robots to create the effect of a striped wall.
-You can complete the look with a matching range of accessories too.
-Around £38 per roll.
+Available with a blue, green or neutral backdrop, this Reggie Robot (opens in new tab) wallpaper by Harlequin features rows of mini robots to create the effect of a striped wall.

 2. Foster a love of nature with a forest print

 A children's bedroom wallpaper print that's close to nature will offer a little escapism and fuel even more interest in outdoors exploring, animals and plants.
 So think of the walls as an opportunity to delight and entertain, but also to educate them.

 3. Add a little texture for a multi-dimensional effect

 Textured wallpapers are fun and useful for visually enhancing a small room.
 Kids will love their tactile look.
 Pick a colorful option for younger kids' rooms and something monochrome for older children.

 - See more: Bedroom color ideas for kids and adults alike.